 The traffic lets up the further into the climb you go.
 This reduces the frequency of stress, not the magnitude.
 Having said that, we received congratulatory greetings from a number of people as we strolled around the summit area.

 At the Cascade Brewery the CBD is left behind and the suburbs start with a constant 5% +/- grade.
 With 12 km to the summit you turn into the park area and the grade becomes relentless at 10% with little variability in the slope.
-They have painted kilometers to go signs on the road.
-I presume for the cyclists.
+They have painted kilometers to go signs on the road; I presume this is for the cyclists.
 If nothing else, the marks provided a strange sense of enjoyment.

-We climbed Mt Wellington on a day that started overcast with heavy smoke from the bush fires burning in south western and central Tasmania.
+We climbed Mt Wellington on a day that started overcast with heavy smoke from the bush fires burning in southwestern and central Tasmania.
 As the day progressed, the sun began to shine and the smoke dissipated.
 The photos reflect the changing environmental conditions.

 Nasty smoke at the outset.

 Smoke cleared a fair amount by the end of our bike climb.

 Photos are from the finish of the climb - Wellington Park.

 “Pinnacle observation shelter opening hours - The Pinnacle observation shelter and the toilets at the summit of kunanyi / Mount Wellington are open to the public from 7am to 10pm during the period 1 September to 30 April and during the winter months (1 May to 31 August) from 7am to 5:30pm.
 The open air lookouts at the summit can be accessed any time” (Wellington Park).